finos/rune-dsl/documentation/documentation.rst

 Conditions are an essential feature of the definition of a function.
 By constraining the inputs and output, they define the "contract" that this function must satisfy, so that it can be safely used for its intended purpose as part of a process.

-The language features available to express condition statements in functions are exactly the same as those available to express data integrity statements in data types, as detailed in the `Data Validation Section`_.
+The language features available to express condition statements in functions are exactly the same as those available to express condition statements in data types, as detailed in the `Condition Statement Section`_.

 .. code-block:: Haskell